-- (A) The area consists of one or more unused quarries, mines or strip mine ponds. - (B) The area consists of unused railyards, rail tracks or railroad rights-of-way.
+- (A) The area consists of one or more unused quarries, mines, or strip mine ponds. - (B) The area consists of unused rail yards, rail tracks, or railroad rights of way.

-- (C) The area, prior to its designation, is subject to chronic flooding that adversely impacts on real property in the area a certified by a registered professional engineer or appropriate regulatory agency. - (D) The area consists of an unused or illegal disposal site containing earth, stone, building debris or similar materials that were removed from construction, demolition, excavation or dredge sites. - (E) Prior to the effective date of this amendatory Act of the 91st General Assembly, the area is not less than fifty (50) nor more than one hundred (100) acres and 75% of which is vacant; not withstanding that the area has been used for commercial agricultural purposes within five (5) years prior to the designation of the redevelopment project area, and the area meets at least one of the factors itemized in paragraph one (1) of this subsection, the area has been designated as a town or City center by ordinance or comprehensive plan adopted prior to January 1, 1982 and the area has not been developed for that designated purpose.
+- (C) The area, prior to its designation, is subject to (i) chronic flooding that adversely impacts on real property in the area as certified by a registered professional engineer or appropriate regulatory agency or (ii) surface water that discharges from all or a part of the area and contributes to flooding within the same watershed, but only if the redevelopment project provides for facilities or improvements to contribute to the alleviation of all or part of the flooding. - (D) The area consists of an unused or illegal disposal site containing earth, stone, building debris, or similar materials that were removed from construction, demolition, excavation, or dredge sites. - (E) Prior to November 1, 1999, the area is not less than 50 nor more than 100 acres and 75% of which is vacant (notwithstanding that the area has been used for commercial agricultural purposes within 5 years prior to the designation of the redevelopment project area), and the area meets at least one of the factors itemized in paragraph (1) of this subsection, the area has been designated as a town or village center by ordinance or comprehensive plan adopted prior to January 1, 1982, and the area has not been developed for that designated purpose. - (F) The area qualified as a "blighted area" immediately prior to becoming vacant, unless there has been substantial private investment in the immediately surrounding area.